gbdevw/glocbus/README.md

 ## Project status

 This is an alpha release: The event bus can be used but its API is not stable yet and more test and documentation must be produced before generating a first stable release.
+Do not hesistate to file an issue (questions, feedback, ...).

 ## Run the demo